This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for a prostate biopsy:

 - Your healthcare provider will talk to you about how to prepare for this procedure.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
 You will need to stop taking blood thinners several days before your procedure.
 Examples of blood thinners include warfarin and NSAIDs.
 You may also need to stop taking herbal supplements before your procedure.
-Your healthcare provider will tell you what other medicines to take or not take on the day of your procedure.
+Your provider may tell you to shower the night before your surgery.
+He or she may tell you to use a certain soap to help prevent a surgical site infection.
+Your provider may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what other medicines to take or not take on the day of your procedure.

 - You will be given an antibiotic to help prevent a bacterial infection.
 You may need to give yourself an enema (liquid medicine put in your rectum) to help empty your bowel before your procedure.